grisha/grisha.github.com/source/_posts/2016-02-16-triple-exponential-smoothing-forecasting-part-ii.markdown

 # [3, 17.0, 15.45, 14.210500000000001, 11.396044999999999, 8.183803049999998, 12.753698384500002, 13.889016464000003]
 {% endcodeblock %}

-And here is a picture of of double exponential smoothing in action.
+And here is a picture of double exponential smoothing in action (the green dotted line).

 {% img /images/hw03.png %}